+Element Base Salary Comments

+Salary increases as a result of the merit review averaged 2.3% for our NEOs (with 0% for the CEO)

+Base salary increases were provided to recognize individual performance and maintain market competitiveness.

+Annual Incentive

-Element Comments Dava Calasy - Salary increases as a result of the merit review averaged 2.3% for our NEOs (with 0% for the CEO).
-Base Salary - Base salary increases were provided to recognize individual performance and maintain market competitiveness.
-Annual Incentive - The total payout as a percent of target for our NEOs was 113.93%, with the exception of Mr. O'Brien who received 116.83%.
-Annoal moonave - The total payout is inclusive of an individual performance multiplier of 110% for each NEO.
-AIP weighting is 100% non-GAAP Operating EPS for all NEOs, with the exception of Mr. O'Brien.
-Long-Term Incentive The 2014-2016 Long-Term Performance Share Award (LTPSA) vests in full in 2017, with final payout subject to a three-year TSR modifier and individual performance multiplier.
-Each three-year goal has underlying metrics that can be modified annually on a forward-looking basis by the committee.
-One-time - One-third of the award vested in January 2014 based on a payout of 125.0%, which the committee reduced from 147.8%.
-Performance-based Transition Award The transition award was based on the same goals as the performance share program.
+The total payout as a percent of target for our NEOs was 113.93%\, with the exception of Mr. O'Brien who received 116.83% The total payout is inclusive of an individual performance multiplier of 110% for each NEO.

+\ AIP weighting is 100% non-GAAP Operating EPS for all NEOs, with the exception of Mr. O'Brien.

+Long-Term Incentive

+- LTI consists of PSUs (67%) and RSUs (33%) and the goals of financial management (60%) and operational excellence (40%)\\

+The 2014-2016 Long-Term Performance Share Award (LTPSA) vests in full in 2017, with final payout subject to a three-year TSR modifier and individual performance multiplier.

+\\ Each three-year goal has underlying metrics that can be modified annually on a forward-looking basis by the committee

-One-time One-third of the award vested in January 2014 based on a payout of 125.0%, which the committee reduced from 147.8%.
-Performance-based The transition award was based on the same goals as the performance share program.
-Transition Award (granted in 2013) - For 2014, the second installment (67% targeted value) was paid out at 115.28% of target, reflecting the average of performance share program results for 2013 (125%) and 2014 (105.56%).
-144 TO 144 performance and solid financial performance.
+One-time Performance-based Transition Award (granted in 2013) One-third of the award vested in January 2014 based on a payout of 125.0%, which the committee reduced from 147.8%.\\\ The transition award was based on the same goals as the performance share program.

+For 2014, the second installment (67% targeted value) was paid out at 115.28% of target, reflecting the average of performance share program results for 2013 (125%) and 2014 (105.56%).

-The committee reduced the payout to better align with lagging shareholder returns, even though the company exhibited outstanding operational
+\\\ The committee reduced the payout to better align with lagging shareholder returns, even though the company exhibited outstanding operational performance and solid financial performance.